-Your aluminum wheels have a protective coating similar to the painted surface of your vehicle.
-Don't use strong soaps, chemicals, chrome polish, abrasive cleaners or abrasive cleaning brushes on them because you could damage this coating.
-After rinsing thoroughly, a wax may be applied.
+The surface of these wheels is similar to the painted surface of your vehicle.
+Don't use strong soaps, chemicals, abrasive polishes, abrasive cleaners or abrasive cleaning brushes on them because you could damage the surface.

-Don't use an automatic car wash that has hard silicon carbide cleaning brushes.
-These brushes can take the protective coating off your aluminum wheels.
+Don't take your vehicle through an automatic car wash that has silicon carbide tire cleaning brushes.
+These brushes can also damage the surface of these wheels.